ENCCS/veloxchem-workshop/content/index.rst

 Who is the course for?
 ----------------------

-This lesson is for researchers and students already familiar with quantum chemistry that want to learn how to:
+This lesson is for researchers and students that are already familiar with traditional quantum chemistry methods using atom-centered basis functions like Gaussians, that want to learn more about:

-- Perform quantum chemical simulations of ground- and excited-state properties on large systems and with efficient use of HPC resources.
-- Use an interactive, computationally-oriented approach to teaching quantum chemistry.
+- What are multiresolution analysis (MRA) and multiwavelets?
+- How can (and why should) MRA be applied to quantum chemical problems?
+- How to use MRA to approach complete basis set limit molecular properties on real-world molecular systems.

 We assume that participants have: